Peloton Interactive, Inc. (NASDAQ:PTON) Receives Average Rating of “Hold” from Analysts

 Shares of Peloton Interactive, Inc. (NASDAQ:PTON – Get Rating) have earned a consensus rating of “Hold” from the twenty-eight brokerages that are presently covering the stock, Marketbeat.com reports.
 Three investment analysts have rated the stock with a sell rating, thirteen have issued a hold rating and nine have given a buy rating to the company.
 The average 1-year price objective among analysts that have covered the stock in the last year is $16.35.

 PTON has been the topic of several recent analyst reports.
-Needham & Company LLC increased their target price on Peloton Interactive from $14.00 to $20.00 in a research note on Thursday, February 2nd.
-Canaccord Genuity Group increased their target price on Peloton Interactive from $15.00 to $20.00 and gave the company a “buy” rating in a research note on Thursday, February 2nd.
 The Goldman Sachs Group increased their target price on Peloton Interactive from $12.00 to $14.00 and gave the company a “neutral” rating in a research note on Thursday, February 2nd.
-Bank of America increased their target price on Peloton Interactive from $16.00 to $19.00 and gave the company a “buy” rating in a research note on Thursday, February 2nd.
-Finally, BNP Paribas downgraded Peloton Interactive from a “neutral” rating to an “underperform” rating and set a $8.00 target price on the stock. in a research note on Thursday, February 2nd.
+Credit Suisse Group increased their target price on Peloton Interactive from $10.00 to $12.00 and gave the company a “neutral” rating in a research note on Thursday, February 2nd.
+JPMorgan Chase & Co. increased their target price on Peloton Interactive from $13.00 to $19.00 and gave the company an “overweight” rating in a research note on Thursday, February 2nd.
+Barclays increased their target price on Peloton Interactive from $14.00 to $19.00 and gave the company an “overweight” rating in a research note on Thursday, February 2nd.
+Finally, Robert W. Baird increased their target price on Peloton Interactive from $12.00 to $14.00 and gave the company a “neutral” rating in a research note on Thursday, February 2nd.

 Peloton Interactive Stock Performance